What Is Clicker Training For Cats? Does It Work?

 More In Depth Advice

 Of course, clicker training is actually a lot more involved than that quick, single paragraph explanation.
-If you want to get started, you can get a clicker training kit that includes a basic guide.
+If you want to get started, you can get a clicker training kit that includes a basic guide or I have a guide I made on my YouTube channel.
 Otherwise, you can get personalized lessons from me!
 I love clicker training cats and enjoy teaching people the magic of The Click.
 I do virtual clicker training sessions so we can meet wherever you’re located.
 Click the big green button below to learn more and schedule your first session.